-Certificates of Proficiency are granted to those who complete the course to the satisfaction of the director of the department.
+Certificates of Proficiency are granted to those who complete the course in special Dressmaking or Millinery to the satisfaction of the director of the department.

 DEPARTMENT OF NORMAL AND INDUSTRIAL ART

 The aim of this department is to develop the love and appreciation of the beautiful, to give all students an elementary knowledge of those principles underlying art that they may be more fully developed in general efficiency.
 Two courses in drawing will be required of every graduate of the College.